spssviewer/spssviewer-issues/README.md

-# SPSSVIEWER – Online Statistical Viewer & Analysis Tool
+# SPSSVIEWER - View & Analyze Your SPSS, STATA & CSV Files Online
 🌐 https://spssviewer.com

 Welcome to the official GitHub repository for **SPSSVIEWER**, a simple online tool that allows users to: